Do you want a personalised training plan that helps you achieve your goals?

 If this is you, then you could use a time trial before you start your plan to gauge your target race time.

-To do this, just perform a session as fast as you can.
+To do this, perform a short session at a very high intensity.

 Then you can use the McMillan calculator to get an estimate for your marathon time.

-You can then use this as a basis for creating your training plan.
+You can then use this as a basis for setting training speeds and paces when creating your training plan.

 4) Use A Template - Grab Your FREE One Now!